Emile666/stc1000_stm8/README.md

 Schematics
 ----------
 I reversed engineered both the frontpanel PCB as well as the backplane PCB.
 The frontpanel PCB holds the buttons, the 7-segment display (3 digit common-cathode) as well as the **STM8S003F3** uC.
-There's an ingenious soldered connection to the backplane that holds both relays (able to switch 12A at 230VAC), the power-supply (12V and 5V) and the connectors.
+There's an ingenious soldered connection that connects the frontpanel PCB to the backplane PCB.
+The backplane PCB holds both relays (able to switch 12A at 230VAC), the power-supply (12V and 5V) and the connectors.
 The schematics were made with the Eagle PCB program.

 ![frontpanel](img/schematics_frontpanel.png)<br>
-*Eagle schematic of the Frontpanel*
+*Eagle schematic of the Frontpanel PCB*

 Two interesting features are shown in this schematic:
 - The **S1** and **S2** lines.
 It looks likes this is an I2C interface.
 Interesting feature for those of you willing to do some more hacking!
 It is not used in this firmware version, these lines are solely for multiplexing the 7-segment displays.
 - The **S3** line.
 Now this is interesting, it is the only hardware pin *NOT* used.
 The new firmware uses it to switch an SSR (with a slow PWM signal) controlled by a PID-controller.
 But I guess it can be used for other purposes as well.

 ![backplane](img/schematics_backplane.png)<br>
-*Eagle schematic of the Backplane*
+*Eagle schematic of the Backplane PCB*

 Replacing the STM8S003F3 uC for more EEPOM size
 -----------------------------------------------